ddikman/genre-substantif/README.md

 curl -X POST http://localhost:3000/api/request?word=bob
 ```

+Please note that there are environment settings used for these functions that must be defined before running.

 ## Deploy

 On merging to master, the app is built and released on [Vercel](https://vercel.com/).
 Since all release instructions are stored in the Vercel account you will not find any build instructions here.